How Contractor Bonds Protect California Homeowners

 If the person at your door uses one name, the website uses another, and the contract uses a third, slow down.
 Bond claims depend on the legal contractor record.

-Use our license lookup guide for the step by step check.
+Use our license lookup guide for the step-by-step check.

 The Three Most Common Homeowner Scenarios